Polar Bear Care

 Why Rescue Polar Bears?

 Polar bears are an important part of the natural heritage and culture of Manitoba, so much so, that it is the only Province or Territory in Canada with special legislation dedicated to polar bears called the Polar Bear Protection Act.
-In 2010, this Act was amended to recognise that climate change was threatening polar bear habitat and that polar bears in human care could act as ambassadors for wild polar bears and for the Province.
+In 2010, this Act was amended to recognize that climate change was threatening polar bear habitat and that polar bears in human care could act as ambassadors for wild polar bears and for the Province.
 Research has shown that if a polar bear cub becomes an orphan in its first year of life it will not survive.
 However, if these young polar bears are rescued and brought into human care they could help connect people to nature in ways that inspire them to join us in trying to protect the environment.

 How Do You Rescue an Orphan Polar Bear?